rust-lang/chalk/book/src/types/rust_types.md

 values that `V` could have and still be equal with `F`.
 This may or may not be something to consider revisiting.

-### Generator witness types

-The `GeneratorWitness` variant wraps a `GeneratorWitness` type.
-These witnesses represent the types that may be part of a generator state.
-Unlike other types, witnesses include bound, existential lifetimes, which refer to lifetimes within the suspended stack frame.
-You can think of it as a type like `exists<'a> { (T...) }`.

-Witnesses are very similar to an `Apply` type, but it has a binder for the erased lifetime(s), which must be handled specifically in equating and so forth.
-In many ways, witnesses are also quite similar to `Fn` types, and it is not out of the question that these two could be unified; however, they are quite distinct semantically and so that would be an annoying mismatch in other parts of the system.
-Witnesses are also similar to a `Dyn` type, in that they represent an existential type, but in contrast to `Dyn`, what we know here is not a *predicate* but rather some upper bound on the set of types contained within.

 ### Alias types